 East European Trade

-EET proposes mwood shavings - abricht MARTIN mod.
+EET proposes mchipping - abricht MARTIN mod.
 T 54

-MARTIN is a German manufacturer known for the highest quality of its cars.
-In addition to the much appreciated circular knitting machines, MARTIN also offers the perfect machine for planing, say EET.
-The T54 has been designed to do two things very well: to machine workpieces perfectly and to execute angled edges quickly and safely.
-The slide line moves smoothly and easily, facilitating fast and precise operation with the linear assist.
-The abricht stopper with roller guides glides easily and evenly on the hardened rails, giving the user the same working comfort decades later as on the first day.
+MARTIN is a German manufacturer known for the highest quality of its machines.
+In addition to the much-appreciated formatting circular saws, MARTIN also offers the perfect machine for planing, say the folks at EET.
+The model T54 was designed to do two things very well: to machine workpieces perfectly and to quickly and safely execute angled corners.
+The sliding linearizer moves smoothly and smoothly, facilitating fast and precise operation with the help of the aiding linearizer.
+The abricht stop with roller-bearing guides glides easily and evenly on the hardened rails, giving the user the same working comfort for decades to come as on day one.
 Shearing operations can also be carried out quickly with the 90° and 45° angle adjustment wheel.

-As with all MARTIN premium machines, the machine's chassis consists of a MARTIN-specific reinforced concrete alloy that guarantees optimum vibration absorption and absolute stability.
+As with all MARTIN premium machines, the machine frame consists of a MARTIN-specific reinforced concrete alloy that guarantees optimal vibration absorption and absolute stability.
 This special construction drastically reduces noise and provides a quiet working environment.

 Some of the technical details of the MARTIN T54: